vnykmshr/markgo/DEVELOPMENT-STORY.md

 **Elaborate Handler Chains**: Originally had 7 layers of abstraction.
 Now?
 2. The code is easier to debug and actually faster.

+**Table-Driven Tests**: Converted 1,193 lines of repetitive test code into 300 lines of table-driven tests.
+Same coverage, way more maintainable.

+### Second Simplification Wave (v2.0.0 → v2.1.0)

+After v2.0.0 launched, I realized I was still carrying unnecessary complexity.
+The question became: "Can I remove more code while keeping the same functionality?"

+Turns out, yes.
+Removed another ~1,800 lines.

+**Unified CLI**: Had 5 separate binaries (`server`, `init`, `new-article`, `export`, plus utilities).
+Each had its own `main.go`, build target, and documentation.
+Consolidated everything into one `markgo` binary with subcommands.
+Distribution got way simpler.

+**SEO Service Simplification**: Built a stateful service with lifecycle management (Start/Stop), sitemap caching, mutexes, and performance metrics.
+For what?
+Generating a sitemap for 100 articles takes 10ms.
+Ripped out all the state management, made it a simple utility.
+Went from 3 files (982 lines) to 1 file (795 lines).
+Still does the same thing.

+**Admin Interface Cleanup**: Removed emoji icons from JSON responses (why?), deleted non-functional endpoints (SetLogLevel doesn't work with slog anyway), removed questionable memory management endpoints.
+152 lines gone, cleaner API.

+**Middleware Consolidation**: Found 3 middleware functions that were defined but never used (RequestID, Timeout, Compress).
+Deleted them.
+Merged performance.go into middleware.go.
+56 lines removed.

+**Article Service**: Removed lazy loading infrastructure that added complexity for no measurable benefit at this scale.
+115 lines gone, code is clearer.

+**Build System**: The Makefile was 660 lines with elaborate targets for multiple binaries.
+After CLI consolidation, it's 136 lines.
+That's a 79% reduction.

 ### What I Kept

 **Middleware Pattern**: Clean separation of concerns.
 Security, logging, rate limiting - each middleware does one thing.

 **Service Layer**: Separates business logic from HTTP handling.
 Makes testing way easier.

-**Table-Driven Tests**: This was a recent win.
-Converted 1,193 lines of repetitive test code into 300 lines of table-driven tests.
-Same coverage, way more maintainable.
+**In-Memory Caching**: Still the right choice for this scale.
+Fast, simple, works.

 ## Performance: The Numbers

 I won't claim MarkGo is the "fastest" anything.
 But here's what I measured on my M1 MacBook:

-- **Cold start**: 800ms to first request
+- **Cold start**: <1 second to first request
 - **Memory**: 30MB resident (including caching 100+ articles)
 - **Response time**: 2-5ms for cached articles
-- **Binary size**: 38MB (includes everything)
+- **Binary size**: ~27MB after optimizations (includes everything)

 Compare that to:
 - **Ghost**: 150-300ms response time, but needs Node.js + SQLite (~200MB)
 - **WordPress**: 500-1000ms response time, PHP + MySQL stack

 The real win isn't raw speed - it's deployment simplicity.
 One binary.
 No database.
 No runtime dependencies.

+Interestingly, removing ~1,800 lines of code in v2.1.0 didn't slow anything down.
+Turns out simpler code can be just as fast.

 ## Development Timeline